-Even if you are logged into your Windows 10 through an Admin account, sometimes when you try to install certain applications or access certain files / programs, you might get the Error 5: Access is denied error.
+Even if you are logged into your Windows 10 or Windows 11 through an Admin account, sometimes when you try to install certain applications or access certain files / programs, you might get the Error 5: Access is denied error.
 The reason for this error could be a wrong Windows configuration or a corrupted user account that is blocking you from having the rights to install the application that you’re trying to install.
 There are some easy fixes that you can try out, to fix this issue.

 Method 1: Run the Installer as Administrator

 As the error clearly says, issue is related to the current user account not having enough privileges to run the installer for some reason.
 Hence the most easy solution would be try and run the installer as Administrator.

 Select and right click on the installation file that is giving you the error Error 5: Access is denied and then click on the option Run as administrator.

 Even though this solution might sound too easy, it has worked for many users.
 However, if it doesn’t work for you, head onto the next method.

 Method 2: Change Security Permissions

 If the first method did not work for you, let’s try changing some security permissions to fix the issue.

 1. Open Windows file explorer and copy paste %appdata%\..\Local in the address bar at the top and then hit the Enter key.